 Navasana, also known as boat pose in yoga, is popular among people of all ages and walks of life.
 It has many benefits that help improve both mental and physical performance, making it a favorite choice for many.
 This article deals with one of the immensely advantageous asanas for the human body – The Navasana.

-Navasana, also known as Boat Pose, is a key yoga move that helps build a strong core, improves your balance, and boosts stability.
+The Naukasana yoga pose, or Boat Pose, is an important yoga move.
+It helps build a strong core, improves balance, and boosts stability.
 This pose is good for your tummy, hips, lower back, and legs.
 It helps you get stronger and improves your balance!

-The name ‘Navasana’ is derived from the Sanskrit word ‘Nava’, meaning ‘boat’.
+Sanskrit nauka means boat (nauka boat) and asana means posture derives the name ‘Navasana’.
 The moniker for it is “The Boat Pose”, because the posture makes the practitioner resemble a boat.

 Steps to perform Navasana Boat Pose: